Ikhide Ikheloa: Social media advocacy

 Ikheloa is widely known for his social media advocacy.
 He has espoused that the best of African writing happening currently is no longer in books, but on the internet where people are free to write without pandering to anyone.
 He is famous for his controversial quips about how books are dying, but ideas live.
 Ikheloa's high regard of social media is closely related to the fact that he has built his literary career on social media, on his blog and social media accounts where he has thousands of followers and his pieces have been read by hundreds of thousands.
 His view relates that progress on the African literary front is closely tied to its acceptance of the present status quo.
-In his acceptance speech at the James Currey Literary Festival in the United Kingdom (UK), he said: "The greatest tragedy of modern literature is that those who are invested in the past, those who are welded to the book, hold strong sway over the trajectory of the world's stories.
+In his acceptance speech at the James Currey Literary Festival in the United Kingdom (UK), he said: "The greatest tragedy of modern literature is that those who are invested in the past, those who are wedded to the book, hold strong sway over the trajectory of the world's stories.
 These powerful keepers of the gate of stories insist on reading to a bored, disengaged world, one-dimensional pap, milled from a flat world.
 Imagine where the world would be today if mathematicians had insisted on feeding us faded truths from the slide rule.
 Computers would be relegated to third class status to be patronized by the mummified wealthy.
 And we would not be here today...

 "On balance, the West has been supportive of African literature, but the Internet and social media house authentic African narrative, unlike the sanitized gruel from many traditional Western publishing houses.
 We must revive African narrative organically.
 Long live social media!"
 In a 2014 interview with Moonchild, when asked about New Nigerian writing, Ikhide expressed his sentiment that the present generation was easily the most innovative generation when it came to writing.
 According to him, because of what they did with social media, a number of them could be considered geniuses.